 Dr. Pickard is an Associate Professor of Communication at the Annenberg School for Communication.
 His research focuses on the history and political economy of media institutions, media activism, the future of journalism, and the politics and normative foundations of media policy.
 With Robert McChesney, he is the co-editor of the book Will the Last Reporter Please Turn out the Lights (The New Press), and the author of America’s Battle for Media Democracy (Cambridge).
 More

-Dr. Wolfson is Associate Professor of Journalism and Media Studies and the digital media coordinator for the Master of Communication and Media program.
+Dr. Wolfson is Associate Professor of Journalism and Media Studies at Rutgers University and the digital media coordinator for the Master of Communication and Media program.
 His research focuses on the intersection of new media and contemporary social movements and he is author of “Digital Rebellion: The Birth of the Cyber Left” and co-editor of the forthcoming volume, “Great Refusal: Herbert Marcuse and Contemporary Social Movements.”
 Wolfson believes in the importance of engaged scholarship that leads to tangible action in the world, and to that end, he is a co-founder of the Media Mobilizing Project (MMP) based in Philadelphia, PA.
 More

 Briar Smith is the Center’s program manager where she manages the Center’s grants, research endeavors, conferences, and the COMPASS program.
 She was formerly the Associate Director at the Center for Global Communication Studies at Annenberg where she oversaw the Center’s global grants, managed other research initiatives, and coauthored many CGCS/partner publications.
 While a graduate student at Annenberg, her research was focused on international cultural communications with particular focus on China and the Middle East.
 Briar has a Master’s degree in Communication from the University of Pennsylvania and a BAs in Chinese Language and Literature and Psychology from Swarthmore College.